Epacik/Your-Discord-RP/README.md

    You can save an status preset by clicking... well that floppy disk icon...

-   If you want to change your status, just change text in application and press an refresh button.
+   If you want to change your status, just change text in application window and press a refresh button.